JJ/github-pr-contains-action/README.md

 [issue](https://github.com/JJ/github-pr-contains-action/issues) before
 contributing a PR, if possible.

+## Developing and testing

+GitHub actions are notoriously hard to test in any other way than actually running them, so this repository is set up for local tests in a `dev` branch;
+create that branch and work with it until you're satisfied and merge it to `main`.

+> I write this as much for myself as for any other purpose...

 ## See also

 There are several forks of this action, with additional features: